parth98988/Indoor-Positioning-System/README.md

 ## Description

-I have implemented a Tag which measures the Room Temperature, System Voltage and transmits data every 20 seconds The Tag goes to sleep for 20 seconds using Power Mode, wakes up and transmitts data and again goes to sleep.
+A Tag which measures the Room Temperature, System Voltage and transmits data every 20 seconds is implemented.

+The Tag goes to sleep for 20 seconds using Power Mode, wakes up and transmitts data and again goes to sleep.